| |

 • If you can’t do both and you only have, for example, a Saturday or Sunday afternoon, stay away from the Brooklyn Bridge.
 Enjoy the relative peace of the Manhattan Bridge and save the other for another time.

 • You could also take a bike tour of the Brooklyn Bridge, but make sure it’s not at a peak time!
-Same goes for this photo walking tour of the Brooklyn Bridge and DUMBO.
+Same goes for any walking tour of the bridge.

 • Both of the bridges appear to have wheelchair access.
 However, I’d highly recommend the Manhattan Bridge over the Brooklyn Bridge for wheelchair users.
 A wheelchair could fit on the Brooklyn Bridge, but even at less busy times you’ll have people posing for selfies, for example, completely unaware that they’re blocking the path.
 Then add the bicycles trying to get by, and it’s a mess.
 If pedestrians have to step aside for your wheelchair and aren’t paying attention, they could get hit by the bicycles.
 Be aware that both bridges’ pedestrian walkways have a significant slope at either end.